ponolite/asian-american-language/README.md

 ## Overview

-This repo focuses on understanding the language used by renowned stream of consciousness authors James Joyce, Virginia Woolf, Marcel Proust, Katherine Mansfield and T.S Eliot in the modernist era of literature.
+This repo focuses on understanding the language used by renowned stream of consciousness authors--James Joyce, Virginia Woolf, Marcel Proust, Katherine Mansfield and T.S Eliot--in the modernist era of literature.
 By analyzing the word frequency and sentiments of their famous works-respectively, A Portrait of the Artist as a Young Man, Chamber Music, Mrs Dalloway, Jacob's Room, Swann Way, Bliss, The Garden Party, The Waste Land and The Love Song of J. Alfred Prufrock-I explore mental health themes like anxiety, depression, trauma, and existential angst.
 Through word frequency and sentiment value analysis, I aim to uncover shared linguistic patterns and gain insights into the authors' mental states, offering a glimpse into the socio-political state of Western literature and society from late 19th century to mid-20th century.

 ## File Structure